 Is the event all closed roads?

 Yes.
-It has been agreed with Wrexham & Denbighshire Council that the roads will remain closed for all entrants achieving a minimum of 13mph.
-Even if you cannot meet this target average speed the roads will remain open to cyclists so that entrants can complete the course on open roads.
+It has been agreed with Wrexham & Denbighshire Councils that the roads will remain closed for all entrants achieving a minimum of 20km/h (13mph).
+Please refer to the question “Why is there a cut off speed?” for what will happen if riders do not achieve this average speed.

 Do I have to register for the event as well as enter online?